PWSB

 Below are resources cities can use for funding sources.
 If you have any resources you’d like to see added to this list, please let us know.

-Upcoming USDOT Funding Resources and Opportunities
+USDOT Funding Resources and Opportunities

 The USDOT Discretionary Grants Dashboard provides communities with an overview of discretionary grant opportunities that can help meet their transportation infrastructure needs.
 The Dashboard also includes Federal grant programs outside of DOT that may be of particular interest to rural communities.
 The below list spotlights just a few of the currently open funding opportunities – visit the Grants Dashboard to find more or check out the calendar of open and upcoming grant opportunities!